-Three Months E nded March 3 51, Cha nge

-2019 20 18 \$ %

-(in thousand ds)

-Income tax (benefit) expense \$ (3,361) \$ 8,203 \$ (11,564) (141)%
+Three Months En ded Septen Three Months Ended September 30, 2019 2018 \$ % (in thou sands) Income tax (benefit) expense \$ 5,169 \$ (5,988) \$11, 157 (186)%

-The tax benefit at the statutory rate of 21.0% for 2019 was reduced by the allocation of the losses to noncontrolling interests and redeemable noncontrolling interests of 17.0% and change in valuation allowance of 6.2% and increased by tax deductions from other miscellaneous items of 5.9%.
-The tax expense at the statutory rate of 21.0% for 2018 was reduced by the allocation of losses to noncontrolling interests and redeemable noncontrolling interests of 30.1% and increased by other miscellaneous items of 0.7%.
+The tax expense at the statutory rate of 21.0% for 2019 was reduced by the allocation of the losses to noncontrolling interests and redeemable noncontrolling interests of 27.7% and other decreases of 1.4% and increased by stock compensation deductions of 1.3% and change in valuation allowance of 1.9%.
+The tax expense at the statutory rate of 21.0% for 2018 was reduced by the allocation of losses to noncontrolling interests and redeemable noncontrolling interests of 17.0% and by other miscellaneous items of 7.2%.

-The decrease in Income tax (benefit) expense of \$11.6 million primarily relates to a decrease in tax expense related to noncontrolling interests that was offset by an increase in valuation allowance, a decrease in state income taxes and an increase in tax benefits from stock compensation deductions.
-Given our net operating loss carryforwards as of December 31, 2018, we do not expect to pay income tax until our net operating losses are fully utilized.
-As of the year ended December 31, 2018, our federal and state net operating loss carryforwards were \$1.1 billion and \$1.1 billion, respectively.
-If not utilized, the federal net operating loss will begin to expire in 2028, and the state operating losses will begin to expire in 2024.
-Federal and certain state net operating loss carryforwards generated in tax years beginning after December 31, 2017 have indefinite carryover periods and do not expire.
+The increase in Income tax expense of \$11.2 million primarily relates to an increase in noncontrolling-interest and redeemable noncontrolling interest that was offset by an increase in pre-tax loss and a decrease in valuation allowance.
+Given our net operating loss carryforwards as of December 31, 2018, we do not expect to pay income tax until our net operating losses incurred prior to the enactment of the Tax Act are fully utilized.
+As of the year ended December 31, 2018, our net operating loss carryforwards for federal and state income tax purposes were approximately \$769.0 million and \$664.0 million, respectively, which will begin to expire in 2028 for federal purposes and in 2024 for state purposes.
+In addition, federal and certain state net operating loss carryforwards generated in tax years beginning after December 31, 2017 total \$331.0 million and \$444.0 million, respectively, and have indefinite carryover periods and do not expire.